 Fun Facts: The ‘Fiestas del la Fortuna’ takes place in La Fortuna every February and includes bull running, craft fairs, horse shows, live music, discos and lots of local food.

-Optional Activities: Canyoning, kayaking on Lake Arenal, visiting the hanging bridges, volunteer program at a local wildlife rehabilitation centre
+Optional Activities: Canyoning, kayaking, hanging bridges, volunteer program at a local wildlife rehabilitation centre

 Today is an early start for your unique ‘jeep-boat-jeep’ transfer over the Costa Rican highlands to Monteverde (which means ‘Green Mountain’).
 Situated in the Tilarán Mountains, Monteverde with its verdant cloud forest and 1,000 endemic plant species is a mecca for eco-tourists.
-It certainly has all senses of the word “green” covered.
 This area boasts incredible hiking through the jungle and has many hanging bridges and zip lines for more adventurous types.
-Just don’t start swaying!